radicle-foundation/radworks-governance/templates/social.md

 # Social Proposal Template

 > ℹ️ **Social Proposals** propose changes that can not be enforced by the DAO on-chain.
-Examples include changes to off-chain governance parameters (e.g. Snapshot thresholds), updates to DAO-governed resources (e.g. mission/vision/purpose), revisions to governance documents (e.g. Governance Manual).
 Use this template as a guide to draft a Social Proposal.
+>
+> **Examples of common Social Proposals:**
+> - Changes to off-chain governance parameters (e.g. Snapshot thresholds)
+> - Updates to DAO-governed resources (e.g. mission/vision/purpose)
+> - Revisions to governance documents (e.g. Governance Manual)
 >
 > **General Info & Tips**
 > - Try to keep each section clear and concise!
 > - Please include any relevant links or post in each section.